hfgufjkgjkfbg/JD_logs/README.md

 ## Download & Installation

-- Download the files
+1. Download the files
-- Put the JD_logs folder in the server resource directory
+2. Put the JD_logs folder in the server resource directory

-### Installation
-- Add this to your `server.cfg`
+3. Add this to your `server.cfg`
 ```
 ensure JD_logs
 ```